shetabit/payment/README.md

 ## How to use

-your `Invoice` holds your payment details, so we talk about `InvoiceBuilder` class at first.
+your `Invoice` holds your payment details, so we talk about `Invoice` class at first.

 #### Working with invoices

-before doing any thing you to use `Invoice` class to create an invoice.
+before doing any thing you need to use `Invoice` class to create an invoice.

 In your code, use it like the below: